micaelmz/medium-bloggy/README.md

 ## Overview

-Medium Bloggy is a place for bloggers/writers to show-case their work.
-You can view the deployed site [here]().
+Medium Bloggy is a site for amateur bloggers and writers to show-case their work.
+You can view the deployed site [here](http://mediumbloggy.herokuapp.com/).
+The title of this site i.e *'Medium Bloggy'* is a homage to the [Medium.com](https://medium.com/) website, upon which this site is loosely based.
+This site is an example of [social journalism](https://en.wikipedia.org/wiki/Social_journalism), which relies heavily on community involvement and engagement in order to create the content.

 <br/>